icon-project/documentation/references/python-api-reference.md

 `estimate_step` API provides a way to **estimate** the Step usage of a given transaction.
 Using the method, you can get an estimated Step usage before sending your transaction, then based on the estimation, decide the optimal `step_limit` in your `SignedTransaction`.

+> **Note**: You’ll need to have iconsdk 1.0.9 or later on your local development machine to use 'estimate_step' API.

 ### Examples

 ```python